vitaly-furman/AWS-EC2-Task/README.md

 ## Implementation

 Instead of implementing two separate functions, I have designed an API with two endpoints.
-The first endpoint, list_instances, performs the ETL operation, while the second endpoint, instance/:region, returns the list of instances for a specific region.
+The first endpoint, `/list_instances`, performs the ETL operation, while the second endpoint, `/instances/:region`, returns the list of instances for a specific region from the `list_instances` results output.

 ## Prerequsites